 Frost proof terracotta pots are heavy, providing extra stability to prevent trees blowing down in windy weather.
 However, the porosity of these pots means the compost dries out quickly and the weight makes them difficult to move around.
 Lighter weight plastic is a good choice if you need to move plants around and they are good at retaining moisture.
 Metal, wood and stone pots are also available.

 Most trees will thrive in a loam-based compost, such as John Innes No 3, which is fairly heavy, providing good stability.
-Before planting, add some pieces of broken terracotta pot to the base or a 5cm (2in) layer of gravel to improve drainage and raise up on pot feet to prevent waterlogging under containers.
+Before planting, add some pieces of broken terracotta pot to the base to stop compost washing out of the holes and raise up on pot feet to prevent waterlogging under containers.
 Acid-loving trees such as Amelanchier should be planted in loam-based John Innes Ericaceous compost.

 Trees in containers will dry out far more quickly than those growing in the ground and will need regular watering.
 Often the overhanging foliage of plants in containers shields the compost from the rain.
 Keep the compost moist, but not wet, at all times, even during winter when compost can dry out quickly in wind.